grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 # Flame graph panel

-The flame graph takes advantage of the hierarchical nature of profiling data.
+A flame graph takes advantage of the hierarchical nature of profiling data.
 It condenses data into a format that allows you to easily see which code paths are consuming the most system resources.

-These resources are measured through profiles which aggregate that information into a format which is then sent to the flame graph visualization.
+These resources are measured through profiles which aggregate that information into a format which is then sent to the flame graph.
 For example, allocated objects or space when measuring memory.

 ![Figure 1 - Flame graph](/static/img/docs/flame-graph-panel/flame-graph.png 'Figure 1 - Flame graph')